What foods should you avoid while taking metformin?

 Speak with your Found health care provider to get a complete list and share any medications and supplements you’re taking with your provider.

-Some experience a vitamin B12 deficiency when taking a metformin dosage for weight loss and may need to take supplements to bring levels back to normal.
+Some experience low vitamin B12 when taking a metformin dosage for weight loss and may need to take supplements to bring levels back to normal.
 The American Diabetes Association recommends monitoring your B12 levels if you take metformin long-term.

 Don’t worry—your Found health care provider will let you know what to do to monitor your health and if you need to take the next steps.
 Your care is of the utmost importance when working with your provider.
 Taking metformin may help with weight care, and being prescribed the medication may ensure your weight care journey is sustainable.